-10 Best Things to Do in Napier Port (New Zealand) + Port Guide
+10 Best Things to Do in Napier Cruise Port + Port Overview

 Napier downtown, Hawke's Bay, New Zealand

 The city of Napier was completely rebuilt in Art Deco architectural style after a devastating earthquake in 1931.
-Set amid the renowned wine-producing region of Hawke’s Bay, Napier is one of the largest New Zealand’s export seaports and the largest producer of grapes, apples, pears, stone fruit, sheep’s wool, frozen meat, and other products.
+Set amid the renowned wine-producing region of Hawke’s Bay, Napier is one of the largest New Zealand’s export seaports.
+In this Napier cruise travel guide, read about:

 • Napier cruise port (Napier cruise terminal, getting around the port)